 Jashen V16 Review

-The Jashen V16 is one of a handful of cord-free stick vacuums in this price range that comes with both the soft roller and standard brush roll.
+The Jashen V16 is a handful of cord-free stick vacuums in this price range that comes with both the soft roller and standard brush roll.

-And it’s the only one I’ve seen so far with an adjustable gate that allows users to adjust clearance manually.
+And it’s the only one I’ve seen so far with an adjustable gate that permits users to alter clearance manually.

-This feature alone makes the V18 an excellent option for cleaning on hard floors and carpets.
-The adjustability allows it to pick up small and large particles of dirt without plowing it forward.
+This feature alone makes the V16 an excellent choice for cleaning on hard floors and carpets.
+The adjustability allows it to pick up small and large particles of dirt without pushing it forward.

-The stiff bristles on the standard brush roll help it agitate carpet strands, making it one of the best deep cleaning options in the sub $200 department.
+The stiff bristles on the standard brush roll help it agitate carpet strands, making it one of the best deep cleaning options in the sub $200 range.

-- It has above-average run time as it will run for over 44 minutes on my test with the combination tool at the lowest power setting.
+- It has an above-average run time (over 44 minutes based on my tests) using the 2-in-1 tool at the lowest power setting.

 - It can pick up embedded sand on medium pile carpet (scored an average of 87% in deep cleaning tests).

-- The adjustable gate makes it capable of cleaning small and large bits of dirt.
+- The adjustable gate enables it to clean small and large bits of dirt.

 - All attachments have a quick-release latch.

-- A dual charging dock can charge two batteries simultaneously.
+- The dual charging dock can charge two batteries simultaneously.

-- It has a small dirt capacity at just 500 milliliters.
+- It has a small dirt volume at just 500 milliliters.

-- The motor is pretty loud, recording over 76 decibels on the sound meter at the max setting.
+- The motor is rather loud, recording over 76 decibels on the sound meter at the max setting.

 Introduction to the Jashen V16

-At first glance, the Jashsen V16 may look like any cord-free stick product, but upon closer inspection, it has some nifty convenience features that we’ll look at one by one.
+At first glance, the Jashsen V16 may look like any cord-free stick product, but it has some nifty convenience features we’ll look at one by one upon closer inspection.

-The front part of the main cleaning head pivots up and down, giving it the ability to adjust the clearance depending on the need.
+The front part of the cleaning nozzle pivots up and down, giving users the capability of adjusting the clearance depending on the need.

-Moving it up, allows large particles of dirt like Cheerios and Fruit loops to fit right through.
+Moving it up lets large particles of dirt like Cheerios and Fruit loops to fit.

 Closing it gives it a better seal for cleaning embedded dirt on carpets.

-This is the first time that I saw a feature like this on a stick vacuum at this price point.
+This is the first time I’ve seen this feature on a stick vacuum at this price range.

-The only other product with something similar would be the Dyson V10 and V11, but the Jashen V16 is unique in that the whole row is adjustable, not just a small portion of it.
+The only other product with something similar would be the Dyson V10 and V11, but the Jashen V16 is unique as the whole row is movable, not just a small portion.

 It has an all-plastic construction with rounded edges, so there’s minimal risk of scuffing furniture.

-Another feature I like is that this model comes with two attachments – a soft roller bar for hard floors and a standard bristled brush for carpet.
+I also like the two brush attachments – a soft roller bar for hard floors and a standard bristled brush for carpet.

-Combining the swappable brushes and adjustable gate makes the V16 a versatile product that can clean hard floors and carpet thoroughly.
+Combining the switchable brushes and adjustable gate makes the V16 a versatile product capable of thoroughly cleaning hard floors and carpet.

-The stiff bristles on the standard brush do tend to kick significant bits of dirt forward, but it works exceptionally well on small bits of debris like pet litter and sand.
+One issue with the stiff bristles is its tendency to kick dirt forward, but it works well on smaller pieces of debris like pet litter and sand.

-Interchanging the two attachments is easy with the quick release latch that pops the tool out.
+Interchanging the two attachments is easy with the quick release latch that pops the brush out.